nacos-group/nacos-k8s/README.md

 # Tips
 If you are using **Nacos** version 1.1.4 or lower,, please refer to this [Tag](https://github.com/nacos-group/nacos-k8s/tree/v1.1.4)

+It is recommended to deploy Nacos in Kubernetes using [Nacos Operator](operator/README.md).

 # Quick Start

 * **Clone Project**